Zhenya22886/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value🖐️ used
-  - identifier
+  - identifier🖐️ used
-  - variable
+  - variable🖐️ used
-  - constant
+  - constant🖐️ used
-  - scalar
+  - scalar🖐️ used
-  - literal
+  - literal🖐️ used
-  - expression
+  - expression🖐️ used
-  - heap
+  - heap🖐️ used
-  - function
+  - function🖐️ used
-  - procedure
+  - procedure👂 heard
-  - method
+  - method👂 heard
-  - class
+  - class🖐️ used
   - prototype
   - event
-  - type
+  - type🖐️ used
   - primitive types
   - reference types
   - flag
   - lexical scope
   - code block
   - conditions
-  - loops
+  - loops👂 heard
   - assignment
   - regular expression
   - interface